RamanathMadiwal/Assignment/README.md

 ## Development server

 1. Clone or download the codebase from [GitLink](https://github.com/RamanathMadiwal/Assignment).
-2. `cd ` into the `assignment` Folder.
+2. `cd ` into the `Assignment` Folder.
 3. Run  `npm i ` in terminal.This is for Angular application dependencies.
+4. Run `ng build` in terminal.This will create dist folder which will be served by the node to browser.
-4. `cd` to `server` folder.Run  `npm i ` in terminal.This is for Node application dependencies.
+5. `cd` to `server` folder.Run  `npm i ` in terminal.This is for Node application dependencies.
-5. Make sure there is Node installed in the machine.
+6. Make sure there is Node installed in the machine.
-6. Run `node index` in terminal.
+7. Run `node index` in terminal.
-7. Open the browser at `http://localhost:3001`.
+8. Open the browser at `http://localhost:3001`.
+9. Click the Lessons tab for the assignment in nav bar.

 ## Build